Pharmacology Book

 3. Coronary Artery Disease - experimental

-4. Indications: Miscellaneous
+VI.
+Indications: Miscellaneous

 1. Diabetes Mellitus (100-200 mg/day) - unclear benefit

-5. Adverse effects
+VII.
+Adverse effects

-1. Gastrointestinal upset
+1. Gastrointestinal upset (e.g. Diarrhea)

 2. Potential risk of Hypoglycemia, Hypotension

-7. References
+X. References

-coenzyme Q10 (C0056077)
+Ontology: coenzyme Q10 (C0056077)

-Definition (NCI) A nutrient that the body needs in small amounts to function and stay healthy.
+Definition (NCI_NCI-GLOSS) A nutrient that the body needs in small amounts to function and stay healthy.
 Coenzyme Q10 helps mitochondria (small structures in the cell) make energy.
 It is an antioxidant that helps prevent cell damage caused by free radicals (highly reactive chemicals).
 Coenzyme Q10 is fat-soluble (can dissolve in fats and oils) and is found in fatty fish, beef, soybeans, peanuts, and spinach.
 It is being studied in the prevention and treatment of some types of cancer and heart disease and in the relief of side effects caused by some cancer treatments.

 Definition (NCI) A naturally occurring benzoquinone important in electron transport in mitochondrial membranes.
 Coenzyme Q10 functions as an endogenous antioxidant; deficiencies of this enzyme have been observed in patients with many different types of cancer and limited studies have suggested that coenzyme Q10 may induce tumor regression in patients with breast cancer.
 This agent may have immunostimulatory effects.
 (NCI04)

-Concepts Organic Chemical (T109) , Pharmacologic Substance (T121) , Biologically Active Substance (T123)
+Concepts Pharmacologic Substance (T121) , Organic Chemical (T109) , Biologically Active Substance (T123)

 MSH C024989